 Online, drop-in mindfulness sessions from the Centre for Excellence in Mindfulness Research (CEMR) resume for the new term, helping our university community look after its mental health.

-After a hiatus for the summer break, the online, drop-in mindfulness sessions from the Centre for Excellence in Mindfulness Research (CEMR) resume for the new term, helping our university community look after its mental health.
+After a hiatus for the festive break, the online, drop-in mindfulness sessions from the Centre for Excellence in Mindfulness Research (CEMR) have resumed for the new term, helping our university community look after its mental health.

 Everyone is welcome to join a session, be they City, University of London staff, students or friends of City.
 Please email email@example.com to obtain the login details.